BCDA-APS/bluesky_training/docs/source/howto/_custom_device.rst

 .. rubric:: NEAT Stage

-The *NEAT Stage*, stage from APS station 3-ID-D, consists of three motorized axes, as described in the next table.
+The *NEAT Stage 2APD*, stage from APS station 3-ID-D, consists of three motorized axes, as described in the next table.

 ============== ===========  ======================